9 Characteristics of Job Search Scams

 Job search scams are everywhere.
 Some are easily recognized, but many others are not.
 The scammers are getting smarter, so we must be less trusting.

-You will find these scams in e-mail sent to you by people you don't know.
-You'll also find these jobs posted on legitimate Websites, like Craigslist, and also on well-known job sites.
+You will find these scams in social media and in e-mail sent to you by people you don't know.
+You'll also find fake jobs posted on legitimate Websites, like Craigslist, and also on fake versions of job boards and employer websites.

 9 Common Characteristics of Job Scams